Lowe’s Logo

 Lowe's Logo 1962

-The developers translated the letters into a 3D format to make the logo original.
+The developers converted the letters into 3D to make the logo look original.
 As a result, they became voluminous.
 The geometric shape made them unusual, so all the glyphs looked like shapes.
-The front part was painted black, the rest – white.
+The front part was painted black; the rest was painted white.
 Moreover, the letter “L” was much larger than the others, although they all remained capital.
-On the left, the background for the inscription was the globe, which emphasized the global reach of the chain of stores.
+On the left, the background for the inscription featured a globe, emphasizing the chain’s global reach.
 The continents were shown in grey.

 1965 – 1969